-According to the Aarhus Convention, only emissions data are public.
-Basically this means that unless a company has no objection to publication, production and energy data from individual companies are confidential.

-As is the case in the industrial sector, many processes take place in one or two companies and therefore most data of these companies are confidential to the public.
-The Dutch emission inventory team has direct access to these confidential data.
-If reviewers sign a confidentiality clause, the Netherlands can provide the confidential information to which the Dutch emission inventory team has direct access to.
-The confidential information, the Dutch emission inventory team has no direct access to, can be viewed by the Dutch emission inventory team and reviewers only at the companies' premises.
+According to the Aarhus Convention, only emissions data must be made public.
+This means that unless a company authorizes publication, its production and energy data are confidential.
+In the case of the industrial sector, where many processes take place in only one or two companies, the taskforce ENINA has direct access to most of this confidential data.
+If reviewers sign a confidentiality clause, ENINA can provide it to them.
+The confidential information to which the taskforce ENINA has no direct access can be viewed by the taskforce ENINA and reviewers only at the companies' premises.

-- 2.2.2 Calculation method of preliminary emission figures

-The preliminary emission figures are identical to the final emission figures.
+2.2.2 Calculation method of preliminary emission figures The preliminary emission figures are identical to the final emission figures.
 For that reason only once a year a set of emissions is calculated.
-See paragraph 2.2.3 for the calculation method. - 2.2.3 Calculation method of final emission figures - 2.2.3.1 Fossil process emissions (part of CRF 1B and CRF 2) This paragraph describes the methodology for determining the fossil process emissions of CO2 and CH4.

-The CO2 process emissions described in this paragraph are subdivided into two main groups:
+See paragraph 2.2.3 for the calculation method.

+2.2.3.1 Fossil process emissions (part of CRF 1B and CRF 2) This paragraph describes the methodology for determining the fossil process emissions of CO2 and CH4.
+The CO2 and CH4 process emissions described in this paragraph are subdivided into two main groups:

 - A. emissions resulting from conversion losses when converting from one fuel to another: - 1.
-Solid fuel transformation (cokes) (CRF code 1.B.1.b) - 2.
-Petroleum refining (CRF codes 1.A.1.b and 1.B.2.a.4) - B. emissions directly relating to non-energetic fuel consumption: - 3.
-Ammonia production (in the fertiliser industry) (CRF code 2.B.1) - 4.
-Soda ash production (CRF code 2.B.7) - 5.
-Other (Chemical industry: Ethylene oxide and Titamium dioxide production) (CRF code 2.B.8.g) - 6.
-Other (Iron and steel production: coke as reduction agent) (CRF code 2.C.1.f) - 7.
-Anode production (CRF code 2.B.10) - 8.
-Food and beverages industry (whitening of sugar (CRF code 2.H.2) - 9.
+Solid fuel transformation (CRF code 1.B.1.b). - 2.
+Production of charcoal (CRF 1.B.1.b)

+- 3. Petroleum refining (CRF codes 1.A.1.b and 1.B.2.a.4) - B. emissions directly relating to non-energetic fuel consumption: - 1.
+Ammonia production (CRF code 2.B.1) - 2.
+Soda ash production (CRF code 2.B.7) - 3.
+Chemical industry: Petrochemical and carbon black production (CRF code 2.B.8.g - 4.
+Chemical industry: Other (2B10): - 5.
+Iron and steel production: coke as reduction agent) (CRF code 2.C.1.f) - 6.
+Food and beverages industry (whitening of sugar (CRF code 2.H.2) - 7.
 Lubricants use (CRF code 2.D.1)

-The aforementioned processes also include the emissions which are the result of the venting of residual gases, formed during the production.
-When these residual gases will be used as fuel - as is often the case in the Netherlands (steel, chemicals, etc) - the corresponding CO_2 emissions are reported in CRF code 1A2.
 The CO_2 emissions resulting from the use of fossil fuels as feedstocks for the production of silicon carbide, carbon black, ethylene and methanol are included in the Energy sector (CRF 1.A.2.c).